-From 2008-2018 he was a teacher at the College of Sports Media in Toronto, the only private sports broadcasting school in Canada, and since 2015 has been teaching at Ryerson University in the Sport Media program.
-He also works as a Consultant and Life Coach for several organizations and individuals.
+From 2008-2018 he was a teacher at the College of Sports Media in Toronto, the only private sports broadcasting school in Canada, and taught at Ryerson University in the Sport Media program from 2015-19.
+He also works as a Consultant and Life Coach for several organizations and individuals with TEAMMATES.

 In his long career Roger has been an Author, Teacher, Reporter, Editor, Broadcaster, Announcer, Hockey executive and Official Scorer.
 Since 1989 he has operated Triumph Sports Communications and lives his motto "My vocation is my vacation!"